brandonsturgeon/link_shortener_exercise/README.md

 ```js
 {"long_url":"www.google.com/test","short_url":"http://localhost:8080/sR5mLQ"}
 ```
-If the given `long_url` is malfornmed in any way, an error will be returned in this format:
+If the given `long_url` is malfornmed in any way, an error will be returned in this format as a `400` error:
 ```js
 {"error":"Invalid URL"}
 ```